-Selecting the mgf graph button opens the mgf viewer, where you start by selecting an mgf file.
+Selecting the mgf graph button imgf graph opens the mgf viewer, where you start by selecting an mgf file.

-Once opened, you should start by clicking the Calc. graph button calc. graph with a dot for each spectrum in the mgf file:
+Once opened, you should start by clicking the Calc. graph button

+Calc. graph ..., which fills the graph with a dot for each spectrum in the mgf file: